tomas-ravalli/dynamic-pricing-engine/README.md

 * **🏠 Internal Factors**: Utilized traditional data such as historical sales, opponent tier, days until the match, and real-time ticket availability percentage..
 * **🌍 External Factors**: Integrated novel real-time signals including social media sentiment, search engine trends, and competing city events to capture market dynamics.

-### Prediction Strategy
-All models were designed for **batch prediction**, running on a daily schedule.
-This approach was chosen as the optimal balance between computational cost and the business need for timely price updates, which did not require second-by-second changes.

 ### My Role
-As the data scientist on this project, my key responsibilities included:
+As a data scientist on this project, my key responsibilities included:

 * **End-to-end model development**: I designed, trained, and validated the core machine learning models.
 This involved the complete feature engineering pipeline, combining internal data with novel external signals to improve predictive accuracy.
 * **System design & stakeholder collaboration**: I collaborated with the commercial team to translate business requirements into technical specifications and designed the analytical outputs (recommendations, simulations, alerts) for the HiTL dashboard.